iclr-blogposts/2025/_posts/2025-04-28-conditional-flow-matching.md

 <!-- As additional content, we develop two topics: improving CFM with optimal transport, and the links between CFM and diffusion models. -->

-As additional content, we develop two topics: accelerating sampling with CFM, and the links between CFM and diffusion models.
+As additional content, we develop two topics: accelerating sampling with CFM, and the links between CFM and diffusion models <d-cite key="peluchetti2023non,shi2024diffusion"/>.

 <!-- ### Straight Flows and Optimal Transport -->